mokuda2/senioryearreflection/_posts/2023-04-07-Hollow-Space.md

 ## Section 4

 Even though it was great getting to hang out mostly with Gyuna and also Christian, I realized that I was starting to feel social withdrawals for the past month.
 I noticed that on days that I didn’t hang out with Gyuna, I felt pretty sad and lonely.
-I didn’t really talk to anyone else.
+I didn’t really hang out with anyone else.
 Sure, I had my research teammates and the TAs in the stats lab and some of my classmates, but it wasn’t like I did anything outside of school with them.
 It didn’t help that I didn’t connect with any of my roommates.

 Initially, I got really scared that I was feeling these social withdrawals.
 I felt like maybe I needed to break off ties with Gyuna.
 I was still skeptical trying to develop connections and relationships with people because who knew when Gyuna and I wouldn’t be friends anymore?
 Then what would be the point of all of it?
 If I were to break off ties with her now, then maybe I wouldn’t worsen the hurt.